-The next step in the process in a first-round interview at our offices.
+The next step in the process in a first-round interview.
 This is an opportunity for us to find out a little more about you and your interest in the programme.
 You’ll also have to opportunity to hear from us and ask any questions you might have.

 At the end of this interview, we will make a decision on your suitability for the programme and which training route(s) you are eligible for.
 We will inform your of the outcome of the interview shortly afterwards and if you are successful we’ll discuss next steps with you.